choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 toc = true
 +++

+{{% notice tip %}}
+A [JSON schema](https://choria.io/schemas/choria/machine/v1/manifest.json) describes these files and you can configure some editors to validate the YAML file based on that.
+The command `choria machine validate` can validate a *machine.yaml* against this schema.
+{{% /notice %}}

 ## Common watcher properties

 All watchers share a common set of properties detailed below, watcher specific properties are always in the *properties* key: